 For more info on Graham County's personal income and GDP, check out the county's BEA Regional Fact Sheet (BEARFACTS)

-In 2022, Graham County's retail sales were up 14.0%, while restaurant & bar sales were up 5.3%.
-Hotel/motel receipts in Graham and Greenlee counties combined were up 37.6% in 2022, following an 18.9% rebound in 2021 (from a COVID-related drop of 25.1% in 2020, the first year of the pandemic).
+In 2023, Graham County's retail sales were up 11.6%, following growth of 14.0% in 2022.
+Restaurant & bar sales in Graham County were up 11.4% in 2023 after increasing 5.3% the year prior.
+Hotel/motel receipts in Graham and Greenlee counties combined were up 9.1% in 2023, following growth of 37.6% in 2022 and 18.9% in 2021 (strong growth in recent years reflects a rebound from a COVID-related drop of 25.1% in 2020, the first year of the pandemic).

 HOME PRICES & DAYS ON MARKET: In May 2023, the median price of homes sold in Graham County was $254,950, according to National Association of Realtors.
 That was up 0.4% from May 2022.
 The median days on market in May was 55, up from 26 in May 2022.
 As of May 2023, there were 195 homes listed for sale in Graham County, down from 234 in December.
-(Data in this section updated twice annually; for the most recent monthly data, visit Graham County, AZ Real Estate Market)
+(Data in this section updated annually; for the most recent monthly data, visit Graham County, AZ Real Estate Market)

 NEW HOME CONSTRUCTION: In 2022, there were 128 building permits issued for new single-family homes in Graham County, down from 174 in 2021 and 177 in 2020.